Are you looking to integrate a WordPress contact form with PayPal?

 Here’s what our form looks like now:

-However, there’s one more important step we have yet to go over: adding a PayPal checkout field to this form to enable transactions.
+There’s one more important step we have yet to go over: adding a PayPal checkout field to this form to enable transactions.

 5. Add and Customize the PayPal Commerce Field